There is a library on Sunshine coast that needs to be built. You can take on this project and raise the funds to help build a mobile library today!

 Once you have a plan in place for all of those action items, share, share, share!
 If you want your campaign to go viral, you should get it in front of as many eyeballs as you can.
 Start with the people you know and ask them to share.
 Soon enough, you may be getting donations to help your library thrive.

-Blind Bats are a Morayfield QLD based charity, helping people with special needs (blind and blindness related) with exceptional support, supported social activities and Blind Bats as a charity are endorsed by the ATO for DGR (Deductible Gift Recipient).
-Apart from all the efforts, Blind Bats and the people they support are mostly in need of financing for the equipment.
-Can you help?
+Blind Bats are a Morayfield QLD based charity, helping people with special needs (blind and blindness related).
+Blind Bats aim is to provide members with the opportunity to participate in activities designed to experience a more active and inclusive lifestyle.
+Blind Bats as a charity are endorsed by the ATO for DGR (Deductible Gift Recipient).
+Can you help them financing for the purpose?

 We wild-craft from my eco-zones and am planting fruit, nut and timber trees as well as trees with oil-bearing leaves.
 Our long term goal being self-sufficiency in our raw flavouring materials for my Liqueurs, wild dried herbs, essential oils and craft timber.